Skip to main content

 You need to have the following installed:

-You can initialise the backend cluster with the default configuration files and directory layout by running the initialization script from the repository root:
+You can initialize the backend cluster with the default configuration files and directory layout by running the initialization script from the repository root:

 bash scripts/init-cluster.sh backend

-If you want to force overwrite any existing files, add --force:
+If you want to force overwriting any existing files, add --force:

 bash scripts/init-cluster.sh --force backend